ericzhangxin/management/README.md

 #2.
 No persistent storage of customer collection.
 For now, HttpContext.Current.Cache is used to store the customer collection.

 #3.
 No deployment yet.
-Could be deployed to AWS or heroku.
+Thinking about deploying to AWS and heroku.